Data Augmentation for Bayesian Deep Learning: Data Augmentation for Deep Learning

+Then we recover stochastic draws $\btheta^{(t)}\sim p(\btheta\mid \by )$ from the marginal posterior.
+These draws can be used in prediction to account for \textit{predictive uncertainty}, namely

-As $Q(W,b,\omega)$ is a conditional quadratic, the update step for $(W,b |\omega)$ can be achieved using SGD or a weighted $L^2$-norm -- the weights $\omega$ are adaptive and provide an automatic choice of step-size, thus avoiding backtracking which can be computationally expensive.
+As $Q( \y \mid f_{\btheta}(\x),\bomega)$ is conditionally quadratic, the update step for $\btheta \mid \bomega, \y$ can be achieved using SGD or a weighted $L^2$-norm -- the weights $\bomega$ are adaptive and provide an automatic choice of the learning rate, thus avoiding backtracking which can be computationally expensive.
+And the performance of MCMC search is less tied to the statistical properties (i.e. convexity or concavity) of the objective function.
+We provide examples of how Gaussian regression and SVMs can be implements in \Cref{sec:gr} and \Cref{sec:svm}.